-I currently am in network with MHN, HealthNet, United/Optium, Tricare and Cigna.
+I currently am in network with MHN, HealthNet, United/Optium, Tricare, Cigna, Lyra and Concern Health.

-This means, that if you have PPO insurance plan, a portion of my fee is usually reimbursable.
+This means, that if you have PPO insurance plan not listed, a portion of my fee is sometimes reimbursable.

 Paying for your own therapy rather than going through your insurance company can provide you with a greater sense control over your treatment.
 You want to evaluate whether the actual financial benefit outweighs the downsides of compromising your privacy, choosing a limited coverage that may not meet your treatment needs, and perhaps most importantly, restricting your choice of providers.